-Catherine is the Chair of Harris Farm Markets Pty Ltd. Her previous roles have included Federal Director of the Affirmative Action Agency and Deputy Chancellor of the University of NSW, Trustee of the Sydney Cricket Ground Trust, The National Gallery of Australia, The Australian Defence Force Academy, The MCA, St Margaret's Public Hospital, The Australian Rugby League Commission, The Sports Australia Hall of Fame and the Australia Japan Foundation.
+Catherine is currently Chair of Harris Farm Markets Pty Ltd. Catherine has over 40 years' experience in the Retail industry.
+She has held roles at the Affirmative Action Agency, the University of NSW, the Sydney Cricket Ground Trust, The National Gallery of Australia, the Australian Defence Force Academy, the Museum of Contemporary Art Australia, St Margaret's Public Hospital, The Australian Rugby League Commission, the Sports Australia Hall of Fame and the Australia Japan Foundation.